qtov/ViATc-English/README.md

 ViATc
 =====
 ViATc - Vim mode at Total Commander.
-This software works on Windows and only as an addidion to "Total Commander" - the greatest file manager (keyboard friendly, two panels, advanced search, comparator, multi-rename, FTP, plugins) get it from www.ghisler.com
+This software works on Windows and only as an addition to "Total Commander" - the greatest file manager (keyboard friendly, two panels, advanced search, comparator, multi-rename, FTP, plugins) get it from www.ghisler.com
-ViATc tries to resemble the workflow of Vim and web browser plugins like Vimium or better yet SurfingKeys.
+ViATc tries to resemble the work-flow of Vim and web browser plugins like Vimium or better yet SurfingKeys.

 What ViATc does to Total Commander (called later TC):
 - it's only a separate addition, easily disabled, it doesn't modify TC